Brandin Knight: Professional career

 He played professionally for two seasons with the Asheville Altitude of the NBDL.
 Knight signed a contract with the NBA's Houston Rockets, but suffered an injury two weeks later that effectively ended his playing career.

 Post-playing career

 Knight worked as Director of Basketball Operations for the Pittsburgh men's basketball team during the 2007–08 season and was promoted in June 2008 to an assistant coach following the departure of Orlando Antigua to the University of Memphis' coaching staff.

 On April 13, 2016, Knight was officially introduced as the new assistant head coach for Rutgers following eight seasons at Pittsburgh.
+He signed a four-year extension with Rutgers in April 2024.

+In September 2026, Knight was named the acting head coach of Rutgers while head coach Steve Pikiell took a leave of absence for cancer treatment.